Egg Donation Frequently Asked Questions

-It’s important to our team that you get the information you need about getting help from an Egg Donor or becoming an Egg Donor.
+It’s important that you get the information you need about getting help from an Egg Donor or becoming an Egg Donor.

 Here you will find the most common questions we receive from Intended Parents and interested Egg Donors.
 We know you may have more questions than we cover here.
 Please contact us with your questions or submit the appropriate contact form:

-Proud Fertility is your expert resource for Egg Donation and Surrogacy in Canada.
+Proud Fertility is your expert resource for Surrogacy and Egg Donation in Canada.

 What medical procedures do I have to undergo to donate my eggs?